Local convergence of the FEM for the integral fractional Laplacian: Proof of Theorem

-\end{proof} The $L^2$-orthogonal projection has the advantage that it localizes very well, which is observed, e.g., in \cite{wahlbin91}.
+where the constant $C>0$ depends only on $\Omega$, $d$, $s$, $\varepsilon,$ and the $\gamma$-shape regularity of $\T_h$. \end{lemma} \begin{proof} The approximation estimate for $s\in(1/2,1]$ follows by a simple duality argument and the fact that $H^{1-s}(\Omega) = \widetilde H^{1-s}(\Omega)$ with equivalent norms.
+In the case $s\in[0,1/2]$, the definition of the $\widetilde H^{s-1}(\Omega)$-norm, the orthogonality and standard first order approximation results of the $L^2$-orthogonal projection directly give the stated estimate. \end{proof} The $L^2$-orthogonal projection has the advantage that it localizes very well, which is observed, e.g., in \cite{wahlbin91}.
 The following lemma summarizes the local stability and approximation properties of the $L^2$-projection used in the proof of our main result.